Can I claim a tax deduction for my car?

 The basic condition for claiming a tax deduction for costs associated with your car is that the car needs to be used for work-related travel.
 What is work-related travel?
 I’ll include trips like:

-- attending a conference, seminar or any other kind of training event
+Attending a conference, seminar or any other kind of training event, and

 As you’ll see above there is a bit of travel in the car you can claim, but the main thing you can’t claim is travel between home and the office as this is considered private in nature and therefore not deductible.

 There are two ways of taking the travel and turning it into a tax deduction and these are:

 Logbook method.
 This requires that you keep a logbook for 12 weeks that shows how much you use the car for work-related travel and how much for private travel.
 Once you’ve got your percentage (work travel / total travel) for that period you can use that percentage to calculate how much of your car expenses you can claim.
 The logbook is valid for five years and only needs to be redone earlier if the way you use the car changes significantly in that period (e.g. you drove a lot for work, now you don’t).
 There are apps you can use to handle the logbook, or you can grab a trusty paper one from a newsagent.

 Cents-per-km method.
 A tried and true favourite, this method allows you to claim a set amount per work-related kilometre you travelled in the year.
 The rate is currently $0.72 per kilometre up to a maximum of 5,000 work-related kilometres.